NicholasLYang/uptointerpretation/content/posts/endurance-traveling.md

 the internet.
 People discuss the optimal places to go, using the optimal flight scheme and stopping at the optimal restaurants to eat.
-These optimizations are often quite useful; nobody should pay 600 dollars for a flight from New York to Paris.
+These optimizations are often quite useful; nobody should pay 600 dollars for an economy flight from New York to Paris.
 But at the same time, this optimization obsession lends an intensity, a certain level of stress to traveling that is not necessary.

 For an example of this stress, simply go to a tourist heavy city; New York, Paris, Rome, etc. and look for a nuclear family, often American,